MegAnthonyKeogh/bamazon/README.md

 #### Acknowledgments
 This application would not have been possible without the help of Angela Andrews https://github.com/angela-andrews, Guillermo Barila https://github.com/gui365, and Ed Brennan, Professor at University of Pennsylvania.

+#### Questions
+If you have any questions, please do not hesitate to reach out.
+Thank you!